csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 that code will give us this selector: `.s-cms-content a {}`.
 This selector is in charge of adding underlines to links, and is also of a higher specificity than a selector like `.c-btn {}`.
-This means that if we were to put a button inside of this Scope, it would get an underline—this is something we probably don’t want.
+This means that if we were to put a button inside of this Scope, it would get an underline — this is something we probably don’t want.
 This simple example outlines the potential for problems when working with Scopes, so tread carefully.